solanaguide/solanaguide.github.io/content/docs/staking/best-validator.md

 So as you can see, an unreliable validator could drag your rewards down to half what you expect - or worse.

-## Where to find the top validators
+## Where to find the top validators with the best rewards & APY

 As you can see, there is a lot to weigh up that some lists of validators such as the frequently recommended [solanabeach.io](http://solanabeach.io) simply don't show.